 Fights break out outside Glendale school district meeting about LGBTQ studies

-Protests outside a Glendale school district meeting turned violent as groups began several brawls as administrators debate gender and sexual identity studies.
+Protests outside a Glendale school district meeting turned violent as groups began several brawls as administrators, as well as the public, discussed gender and sexual identity studies.

 Demonstrations outside of the Glendale Unified School District building stayed relatively civil throughout the day.
 However, scuffles between the around 200 protesters and counter-demonstrators began after 6 p.m.
 School administrators said many of the protesters did not have students in the district.